Zucchini Bites

 Two images showing a bowl with grated zucchini and a tea towel with zucchini.

-• Return the zucchini to the bowl and add the rest of the ingredients.
+• Return the zucchini to the bowl and add the remaining ingredients.

 Two images showing a bowl full of zucchini bite ingredients and a baking sheet with zucchini bites before baking.